 - a.
 Perform a facility condition assessment to determine necessary maintenance to bring facilities into good condition or to determine capital investment needs. - b.
-Evaluate the list annually to create priorities to be addressed and incorporate into the capital improvement plan. - c.
-Consider CAPRA Accreditation to continue to build a comprehensive management system and operational best practices. - d.
-Consider outsourcing service repairs as needed to meet the demand for deferred maintenance. - e.
+Create and implement a park maintenance schedule based on an asset management system for regularly scheduled maintenance and/or replacement of park amenities. - c.
+Evaluate the list annually to create priorities to be addressed and incorporate into the capital improvement plan. - d.
+Consider CAPRA Accreditation to continue to build a comprehensive management system and operational best practices. - e.
+Consider outsourcing service repairs as needed to meet the demand for deferred maintenance. - f.
 Maximize energy efficiency and sustainability (ex. recycling bins) in the design and construction of new parks, amenities, and major renovations.
 Explore the use of green energy such as solar panels in parking lots and buildings.